Adaptive Sparsity Level during Training for Efficient Time Series Forecasting with Transformers: Experiments and Results

 \looseness=-1

 \looseness=-1 To summarize the results of Table \ref{tab:results_all} (Appendix \ref{app:comp_results}) and have a general overview of the performance of PALS on each model and dataset, we present the average MSE and MAE, and parameters count in addition to the difference between the dense and the sparse model using PALS (in percentage) in Table \ref{tab:summary_results}.
 Additionally, we include the inference FLOPs count (total FLOPs for all test samples).
-It can be observed that PALS even outperforms the dense model in 12 and 14 cases out of 30 cases in terms of MSE and MAE loss, respectively, while reducing 65\% parameter count and 63\% FLOPs on average.
+PALS even outperforms the dense model in 12 and 14 cases out of 30 cases in terms of MSE and MAE loss, respectively, while reducing 65\% parameter count and 63\% FLOPs on average.
+We summarize the training FLOPs in Appendix \ref{app:train_flops}.

 \looseness=-1 Based on the experiments conducted in Section \ref{sec:sparsity_effect} and the description of datasets provided in Appendix \ref{app:datasets}, we observed significant variations in the sparsity-loss trade-off across different datasets and models.
 The beauty of our proposed method consists in the fact that it does not have to consider any of these differences.
 We did not make any finetuning for PALS to account for these differences, and it does everything automatically.
 Of course, finetuning PALS per dataset and model specificity would improve its final performance, but it would reduce the generality of our proposed work and we prefer not to do it.